Back to Pets

 • Temperature Discomfort: Too hot, cold, or drafty

 Understanding these underlying causes helps us address the root of the problem rather than just treating the symptoms.
 Each puppy is different, and what works for one may not work for another.
+For daytime decompression ideas, review the snuffle-mat tutorials inside our pet toy guide and the calm-inducing routines in our companion care playbook.
 The key is patience, consistency, and creating positive associations with the crate.

 Puppy showing signs of anxiety and stress in crate